 If you have unrest, your group can often benefit from a clearing session with a skilled facilitator to work through difficulties and allow them to move on.
 It’s a simple yet powerful approach to conflict resolution.

 Addressing conflict can be scary and challenging – and it’s often helpful to have an outside facilitator to guide the group through it.
-At the Groupwork Institute, our facilitators have years of experience in recognising and working through tension or conflict, from subtle powerplays to outright challenges.
+At the Groupwork Centre, our facilitators have years of experience in recognising and working through tension or conflict, from subtle powerplays to outright challenges.

 Our expertise enables us to create safe spaces where people can hear and be heard across strong differences, building solutions together.